-Tucson Electric Power 2020 Spotlight Series, Episode 2 Each year, Tucson Electric Power, recognizes local businesses, organizations and individuals that partner with them to preserve the environment and promote sustainability.
+Tucson Electric Power 2022 Spotlight Series, Episode 2, Each year, Tucson Electric Power, recognizes local businesses, organizations and individuals that partner with them to preserve the environment and promote sustainability.
 These are forward-thinking partners who are creative and effective in their approaches to promoting greater sustainability in the Tucson community.
-We are spotlighting the 2020 community partners in this special ten episode series.
+We are spotlighting the 2022 Go Green Award winners and community partners in this special five episode series.

 This episode made possible by the generous support of Tucson Electric Power

 Get More Mrs. Green’s World

 SUPPORT THE CREATION OF PODCASTS LIKE THIS ONE: BECOME A MEMBER TODAY!

 - More about Marcy Euler: Marcy has called Tucson home since 1988.
 Working for the University of Arizona (10+ years), other higher education institutions and non-profits, Marcy was named Executive Director of the Tucson Festival of Books and served the Festival from August 2012 until March 2017.
 She has presided as President of Pima Foundation since August 2018.
 Marcy sits on the Dean’s Advisory Council, MSUCEHHD and holds a seat on the PCC Chancellor’s Executive Leadership team and cabinet.